StaticGenie/StaticGenie/README.md

 - `pagewriter` - responsible for writing "pages" (such as web pages) to the disk, console, etc
 - `report` - responsible for generating a report on how the website generation went (i.e. did all the pages get generated ok)
 - `theme` - responsible for rendering a template into pages
-- `model` - responsible for storing the global model populated by the initialisation method of plugins
+- `globalmodel` - responsible for storing the global model populated by the initialisation method of plugins

 ## Service structure